wxMEdit/wxMEdit/README.txt

 ChangeLog:
 ----------
+wxMEdit v3.2RC (v3.1.0.90):
+  1. added new feature: show file size in human readable format.
+  2. added a option that always use certain encoding to open files.
+  3. added GTK+ 3 and Wayland support.
+  4. added High DPI supoport under Windows.
+  5. redisigned the icons by jerome KASPER <neon.king.fr[at]gmail.com>.
+  6. updated Unicode block descriptions for Unicode 15.0 (require ICU 72 or higher).
+  7. fixed crash in text mode when a line exceed the limit of line length.
+  8. fixed crash when pressing OK button in "About wxMEdit" window.
+  9. fixed not responding when warping by window with text containing some tab characters.
+ 10. fixed broken triple click behavior in wxMEdit 3.1.
+ 11. fixed that the height of Information Window in MadEdit/wxMEdit (built with wxMSW-2.8) always reduce by 4.
+ 12. fixed fonts and encodings not restored after restart.
+ 13. fixed that cannot type characters via AltGr key.
+ 14. fixed cursor and selection rendering under Linux.
+ 15. fixed that IME candidate window doesn't follow the caret under Windows 10.
+ 16. added French translation by jerome KASPER <neon.king.fr[at]gmail.com>.
+ 17. updated Simplified Chinese translation.
+ 18. other minor changes and bug fixes.

 wxMEdit v3.1:
   1. added a killer feature: word boundary with Chinese/Japanese/Thai/Lao/Khmer and Burmese characters etc.
   2. added a killer feature: word-wrap meet the Unicode® Standard Annex `#14`: Unicode Line Breaking Algorithm.